All Episodes

 Yes, it is.

-Because you are the most dishonest people, the political press and most dishonest people I know.
+Political press, the most dishonest people I know.

-The press is dishonored, but political press is especially dishonest.
+The press is dishonest, but political press is especially dishonest.

 And then Jim Acosta, I think it was CNN.